 Located at 243 Waterworks Road Ashgrove, they offer king prawns (cooked and green headless), bugs, sand crabs, mud crabs, shell oysters, bottled oysters, sea mullet, summer whiting, tailor, school and Spanish mackerel, bream, snapper and flathead.
 They specialise in quality local North Stradbroke Island seafood, however they do also source market products such as fish, squid, mussels and scallops.

-Open: They have their Ashgrove store, and their Amity Point (near Straddie) Store open on Christmas Eve from early until sold out.
-They also have mobile vans.
+Open: They have their Ashgrove store, and their Amity Point (on Straddie) store open on Christmas Eve from 7am until sold out.
+They also have mobile vans at Cleveland on Christmas Eve.
 Follow them on Facebook to get the details as soon as they are released.

 Ordering Instructions: They take pre-orders so get in quick to save queuing!
-Orders will be taken up to the 21st of December and home deliveries cease on the 13th of December.
+Home deliveries cease on the 16th of December; however you can still collect in store after this date.
 The shop is open on Christmas Eve but closed on Christmas Day.
 Check here for more information.

-Affordable fresh seafood – this is the go to place for Christmas prawns and seafood for a lot of northsiders.
-The crazy morning queues are all about crabs and specialised seafood.
+Affordable fresh seafood – this is the go-to place for Christmas prawns and seafood for a lot of Brisbane families The long morning queues are all about crabs and specialised seafood.
 Keep them in the coldest part of your fridge and they’ll be beautiful and fresh for Christmas lunch.
 Call ahead as early as you can to confirm what they will have in stock this year.
-690 Gympie Road, Lawnton.

 Open: Christmas Eve 6am – 6pm (they advise that the best times to come are after 2pm or after 4pm), EFTPOS available.
 Check here for more information.